openstack/keystone/doc/source/developing.rst

 :doc:`man/keystone-manage` which allows you to initialize keystone, etc.

 You can also interact with Keystone through its REST API.
-There is a Python keystone client library `python-keystoneclient`_ which interacts exclusively through the REST API, and which keystone itself uses to provide its command-line interface.
+There is a Python Keystone client library `python-keystoneclient`_ which interacts exclusively through the REST API, and which Keystone itself uses to provide its command-line interface.

 When initially getting set up, after you've configured which databases to use,